oneapi-src/oneDPL/documentation/library_guide/extension_api.rst

 The following viewable ranges (CPO's) are declared in ``oneapi::dpl::experimental::ranges`` namespace.
 Only those are allowed to use as ranges for range-based algorithms.

-* ``views::iota``: A range factory that generates a sequence of N elements which starts from an initial value and ends by final N-1.
+* ``views::iota``: A range factory that generates a sequence of N elements, which starts from an initial value and ends by final N-1.
 * ``views::all``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for reading and writing on a device.
 * ``views::all_read``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for reading on a device.
 * ``views::all_write``: A custom utility that represents a view of all or a part of ``sycl::buffer`` underlying elements for writing on a device.